Rigidity of high dimensional graph manifolds: Introduction

-\begin{theorem} Let $M$ be an arbitrary graph manifold. \begin{enumerate} \item If an arbitrary subgroup $H<\pi_1 (M)$ has Kazhdan's property (T), then $H$ is the trivial subgroup. \item (Tits Alternative): If $H<\pi_1 (M)$ is a finitely generated subgroup, then either $H$ is solvable, or $H$ contains a non-abelian free group. \item Suppose that $\partial M= \emptyset$, and that $M$ contains a pair of adjacent pieces with transverse fibers.
-Then $\pi_1 (M)$ is co-Hopfian. \item $\pi_1 (M)$ has uniformly exponential growth. \end{enumerate} \end{theorem}

-Starting from Chapter~\ref{strongirr:sec}, we shift our focus to coarse geometric properties of our graph manifolds.
-As we mentioned earlier, there exist examples of graph manifolds $M^n$ with the property that certain walls $T\subset M$ have fundamental groups $\pi_1(T) \cong \mZ ^{n-1} \hookrightarrow \pi_1(M^n)$ which are {\it not} quasi-isometrically embedded.
-As one might expect, the presence of such walls causes serious difficulties when trying to study the coarse geometry of $M$.
-In order to proceed further, we restrict the class of graph manifolds under consideration.

-\begin{definition} A graph manifold is {\it irreducible} if every pair of adjacent pieces has transverse fibers along every common torus. \end{definition}
+\begin{definition} An (extended) graph manifold is {\it irreducible} if every pair of adjacent pieces has transverse fibers along every common internal wall. \end{definition}

-In the case of $1$-dimensional fibers, a graph manifold is irreducible if and only if the $S^1$-bundle structure on each piece cannot be extended to the union of adjacent pieces.
-Therefore, in the context of higher-dimensional graph manifolds, the irreducible ones probably provide the closest analogue of the classical $3$-dimensional graph manifolds.
+In the case of $1$-dimensional fibers, an (extended) graph manifold is irreducible if and only if the $S^1$-bundle structure on each piece cannot be extended to the union of adjacent pieces.

-The key property of irreducible graph manifolds is that they have much better coarse geometric properties, as evidenced by our:
+Simple examples of irreducible graph manifolds include the doubles of truncated finite volume hyperbolic manifolds with toric cusps, as well as the twisted doubles of such manifolds obtained via affine gluings.
+More generally, every purely hyperbolic graph manifold is irreducible.
+Irreducible graph manifolds play an important role in our analysis.
+On the one hand, they provide a much wider class than purely hyperbolic graph manifolds (for example, in contrast with Theorem~\ref{purelyhyp:CAT0}, some of them can fail to support nonpositively curved metrics - see Theorem~\ref{existence:thm}).
+On the other hand their geometry can still be understood quite well in terms of the geometry of the pieces (see e.g.~Theorem~\ref{walls-ok}).

+At the other extreme of irreducibility, it may happen that an (extended) graph manifold $M$ admits a toric bundle structure obtained by gluing the product structures defined on the pieces.
+In this case, $M$ is the total space of a fiber bundle with base a graph manifold of lower dimension.
+This observation motivates the following:

+\begin{definition} An (extended) graph manifold $M$ is \emph{fibered} if it is the total space of a smooth fiber bundle $F\hookrightarrow M\to M'$, where the fiber $F$ is a $d$-dimensional torus, $d\geq 1$, and $M'$ is an (extended) graph manifold. \end{definition}

+A natural question is whether the fundamental groups of (extended) graph manifolds are relatively hyperbolic.
+The notion of (strong) relative hyperbolicity first appeared in Gromov \cite{gro1}.
+The motivating example of a relatively hyperbolic group is the fundamental group of a non-compact, finite volume, Riemannian manifold with sectional curvature bounded above by some negative constant.
+Such a group is relatively hyperbolic with respect to the collection of cusp subgroups (see e.g. Farb \cite{farb}).
+Therefore, a graph manifold consisting of a single piece with trivial toric fiber is relatively hyperbolic.
+Building on Dahmani's Combination Theorem \cite{Dahmani}, in Section~\ref{relhyp:sec} we extend this result as follows:

+\begin{theorem} Assume the (extended) graph manifold $M$ has at least one piece with trivial toric fiber.
+Then $\pi_1(M)$ is relatively hyperbolic with respect to a finite family of proper subgroups. \end{theorem}